-As we all know, this world we live in has been purposely designed to challenge us in the choices that we make and in the manner in which we react to the inevitable adversity that finds us.
 This mortal experience can take a toll on our testimony and commitment to the gospel.
 It is precisely in these times of testing that we need to be intellectually honest with ourselves and consciously remember the authentic spiritual experiences we have had.
-This is part of the sacramental promise that we make to always remember Christ.

 Questions—particularly questions that arise about the gospel—can be especially trying.
 Questions are inherently born of uncertainty, and we as humans are vehemently opposed to uncertainty.
 We dislike the feeling of not knowing because we feel vulnerable.
 Yet this vulnerability can actually be a sacred space.

 I testify that if you seek help and invite others into your life, then your life will be fuller, your success will be more meaningful, and you will find peace.

 I humbly pray that you will desire more earnestly to be worthy of the unspeakable gift of the Holy Ghost, that you may grow in the ability to recognize His promptings, that you may “be still and know” (D&C 101:16) the Father and the Son through the Holy Ghost, and that you will express gratitude for Him and His guidance, for to express gratitude invites more of the Spirit.